-God is restoring the prophetic ministry in the Church today.
-From believers learning how to flow in the gift of prophecy to men and women being raised up as ministry gift prophets, there is a revival of prophetic ministry in the Body of Christ all over the world.
+God is restoring the apostolic and prophetic ministries into the Church today.
+From believers learning how to flow in the gift of prophecy to men and women being raised up as ministry gift prophets, there is a revival of apostolic and prophetic ministries in the Body of Christ all over the world.

 THE PROPHETIC REALM